 You should have plenty of free counter space in your kitchen.
 If at all possible, use a non-wooden counter top, or one with a glazed cover.
 True wooden counter tops can be nicked easily, and store pathogens and other undesirables inside the cuts.
 With the same logic that is applied to wooden cutting boards, wooden counter tops should be cleaned very thoroughly after use, especially when handling raw meats.

 Your kitchen design needs to suit your personal preferences, but they should also be the most efficient, streamlined rooms in your home.
 Keeping a kitchen clean reduces stress, and makes people want to cook, which results in a chain reaction of healthy choices down the line.
 A well designed kitchen can result in a myriad of tasty dishes being made, so everyone wins!

 Gracie Gardner is an interior designer, photographer, and writer from Tucson, Arizona.
 She loves talking about cooking, kitchen remodeling, and kitchen design.

 There are many advantages of working with a professional kitchen designer…

 When you are looking for the perfect kitchen design, it should be well thought out and planned.
 Before you begin your project, spend some time looking through interior design magazines and books to gather all of the ideas you’d like to see incorporated into your kitchen design.
-Once you have a clear understanding of what it is you’re trying to accomplish, look into consulting with a kitchen design specialist.
+Once you have a clear understanding of what it is you’re trying to accomplish, look into consulting with a kitchen designer.
 They will be able to help you work through the interior design process, bring ideas to the table that you hadn’t thought of and in the long run prevent you from making costly mistakes.